code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 ### [G-11] PUBLIC FUNCTIONS NOT CALLED BY THE CONTRACT SHOULD BE DECLARED EXTERNAL INSTEAD

-Contracts are allowed to override their parents’ functions and change the visibility from external to public and can save gas by doing so
+External functions do not require a context switch to the EVM, while public functions do.

+Its possible to save 10-15 gas using external instead public for every function call

 > Instances (1) :

+Approximate Saved Gas : 10-15 gas

 FILE : 2023-02-ethos/Ethos-Core/contracts/TroveManager.sol